agajansahatov/home-guardian/README.md

 By meticulously incorporating these software engineering practices, the "Home Guardian" system not only delivers a robust and adaptable solution for smart home environmental monitoring but also sets a high standard for code quality, maintainability, and scalability.

-## Collaborating
+## Contributing
-You can collaborate to this project if you want.
+You can contribute to this project if you want.
 Just contact me though email - agajan.st@gmail.com.